NordicPlayground/ncs-nrf5340-xip-app/README.md

 Given that the QSPI flash ``init`` priority defaults to ``41`` at the ``POST_KERNEL`` level, take into account the following points:
 * There should be no QSPI flash residing code that has an ``init`` priority value that is less than or equal to the ``POST_KERNEL`` ``41`` level.
 * No interrupt handlers in the QSPI flash should be enabled until the QSPI flash driver has been initialized.

+### Module does not boot after update

+This issue can arise if there is a mismatch between the internal flash code and QSPI XIP code.
+Both slots must be running the same build to successfully boot.
+If one of the updates is not loaded, or a different build is loaded to one of the slots, or one of the updates loaded is corrupt and deleted, then the application will fail to boot.